richardreiter/melo-merch/README.md

   - Users are able to subscribe to the shop's newsletter by clicking on the permanent navigation bar "Subscribe" link.
   - Once there, users are able to input their email and subscribe to the shop's newsletter.

-- As a Shop Owner I can link a privacy policy so that shoppers know how their data is collected and processed.
+- As a Shopper I can see a privacy policy link so that I am aware of how my data is being collected and processed.
   - The footer area consists of a permanent "Privacy Policy" link to the site's Privacy Policy, where users can click on it (opens in a new tab) and learn more about it.

 - As a Site Owner I can improve my SEO so that I improve my search engine ranking.
-  - The website contains a sitemap.xml file, a robots.txt file, meta description tag and a meta keyword tag, with a mix of short and longtail keywords.
+  - The website contains a sitemap.xml file, a robots.txt file, meta description tag and a meta keyword tag, with a mix of short and long-tail keywords.

-- As a Shop Owner I can create a FB business page so that I can gain more traction from socials.
+- As a Shop Owner I can create a Facebook business page so that I can gain more traction from socials.
   - The website features social icons in the footer area, if a user clicks on the Facebook icon, it brings them to the shop's FB Business Page.

 - As a Shopper I can see a FAQ page so that I can find the most frequently asked questions, without having to contact the shop.
-  - Users are able to read the shop's most Frequently Asked Questions by clicking on the permanent navigation bar "FAQ" link.
+  - Users are able to read the shop's Frequently Asked Questions by clicking on the permanent navigation bar "FAQ" link.
-  - At the page there's an accordion with the questions and answers.
+  - On this page there's an accordion with the questions and answers.

-- As a Shopper I can see an about page from the shop so that I can learn more about its story, and gain trust from the brand.
+- As a Shopper I can see an "About" page from the shop so that I can learn more about its story, and gain trust from the brand.
-  - Users are able to learn more about the the shop clicking on the permanent navigation bar "About" page link.
+  - Users are able to learn more about the shop by clicking on the permanent navigation bar "About" page link.
   - Once there, users can read more about the website's brand story/mission/ethos.

 ### Validator Testing